 You’ve most likely seen pictures and videos of luxury travel from the first class airplane suites to the overwater villas.
-These expensive dreams can be a reality when you understand how to maximize Credit Card and Airline points.
-Not only can these dreams become a reality but you can do it for FREE.
+These expensive dreams can be a reality and purchased for FREE when you understand how to maximize Credit Card points with Airline and Hotel loyalty programs.

 CREDIT CARDS 101

 There are tons of different credit cards and reward programs available.

 You can earn cash back, airline miles, hotel points, or membership points like American Express Membership Rewards or Chase Ultimate Rewards.
 The latter gives you the most flexibility because you can transfer AMEX or Chase points to multiple transfer Hotels or Airline partners.

 Cash Back - this is great for instant relief but will not help you earn free travel.
 Additionally, cash back is typically the worst redemption rate for your points.
 For example, you can use 80,000 AMEX points to give yourself $800 off your bill or you can use the same amount of points to book $2,000+ in travel.
 The Rule of Thumb is to NEVER use cash back if you are trying to utilize points travel.

 Hotel Credit Cards - there are many different hotel co branded credit cards that will earn you loyalty points for spending.
 For example, the Hilton Amex doesn't earn American Express Membership Rewards but rather Hilton Honors points which can be used to redeem for free hotel stays.

 Airline Credit Cards - most major airlines offer co branded credit cards that will earn you airline miles or points with their loyalty programs.
 For example, American Airlines has a card which will give you AA Miles to redeem for free travel on their airline.